 Two: Bikes fight poverty.

-Over 29% of our population is in poverty.
+Over 29% of Newark’s population is below the poverty line.
 Over 31% of our male and 38% of our female population is obese.
 Only 30% of our youth receive enough exercise (Institute for Health Metrics and Evaluation).
 Poverty, obesity, and lack of exercise are closely correlated.
 Biking is a form of exercise.
 Exercise fights obesity and poverty.
 Newark needs bikes.

 Three: Bikes fight childhood obesity.